Last Updated on October 29, 2023

 Tension band wiring is commonly performed for patella and olecranon fractures.
 However, it can be done for many fractures including medial malleolus and greater trochanter fractures.

-In fact it can be done for fractures of bones which serve as ligaments or muscle attachments.
+In fact, it can be done for fractures of bones which serve as ligaments or muscle attachments.

-In an eccentrically loaded bone, with a fracture perpendicular to the major plane of motion of the nearest joint, a device which absorbs the tensile forces and converts them to compressive forces is called a tension band.
+In an eccentrically loaded bone, with a fracture perpendicular to the major plane of motion of the nearest joint, a device that absorbs the tensile forces and converts them to compressive forces is called a tension band.